swanepoeljan/BIGTREETECH-S42B-V1.0/README.md

   - Simpler navigation
   - Adjustment of PID gains

-To ease configuration and to access more advanced features you can use [TrueStepTerminal](utils/TrueStepTerminal).
+To ease configuration, flash firmware, regulate pid controller and to access more advanced features you can use [TrueStepTerminal NG](utils/TrueStepTerminal).